1990 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 1990 S Proof DCAM Half Dollar

 The 1990 Kennedy Half Dollar represents the mature era of American numismatics during President George H.W.
-Bush’s transformative first year, featuring the established copper-nickel clad composition that had evolved through two decades of post-silver coinage while maintaining the distinguished Kennedy portrait that continues to honor America’s beloved 35th President.
+Bush’s first year in office, featuring the established copper-nickel clad composition that had evolved through two decades of post-silver coinage while maintaining the distinguished Kennedy portrait that continues to honor America’s beloved 35th President.

 The Obverse Of The 1990 Half Dollar

-The facial contours exhibit superior dimensional modeling, particularly in the cheekbone structure and jaw line where advanced shadowing methods produce extraordinary three-dimensional presence.
-“LIBERTY” arcs gracefully across the upper portion in bold, evenly-spaced lettering that maintains perfect geometric alignment.
+The facial contours show strong dimensional modeling in the cheekbone structure and jaw line.
+“LIBERTY” arcs across the upper portion in bold, evenly-spaced lettering, while the national motto “IN GOD WE TRUST” divides around Kennedy’s neck truncation.

 The Reverse Of The 1990 Half Dollar